vlad-pbr/redis-sentinel-compose/README.md

 Redis + Sentinel with TLS + Auth
 ================================

-Full fledged non-persistent Redis + Sentinel stack (3 instances each) with TLS and authentication
+Full fledged non-persistent Redis + Sentinel stack (3 instances each) with TLS and authentication + RedisInsight GUI and TLS+Auth proxy

 # Overview